 Are the birth mother’s parents, friends, father of the baby, etc. allowed to see the baby?

 The birth mom can allow anyone to visit.
 It’s her choice.

 Can the birth mother have a picture of her baby?

 Definitely.
 We encourage her to take as many pictures as she wants.

 Can the birth mother name her baby, and will the adoptive parents keep the name she chooses?

 Absolutely, she may name the baby.
 We encourage her to do so.
 New Life adoptive families agree to use that name as one of the child’s names for life.
 New Life recognizes the importance of a name.
 We believe that a name given to a child by his/her birth parent is a gift that should not be taken from that child.

 If the birth mother chooses to place her baby with a New Life family, what minimum communication with the family is the birth mother assured of?

 All New Life families agree to meet with the birth parents during pregnancy, at the time of placement and again when the child is 6 or 7 months old.
 All New Life adoptive families agree to send pictures, letters, and a developmental report every month for the first six months and at least twice a year after that for 18 years.
 New Life does not share the adoptive family’s last name or address nor the birth families.
-After the six-month visit, New Life encourages our adoptive families to continue meeting with the birth parent(s).
+After the six-month visit, New Life encourages our adoptive families to communicate with birth families using the platform of their choice and continue meeting with the birth parent(s).
 The adoptive parents understand the importance of regular visits for everyone in the adoption triad.

 Any communication, contact, or visitation with the child is dependent on the adoptive parents’ consent, and such consent is not legally guaranteed.
 Adoptive families through New Life commit to have an open relationship.